AstarNetwork/astar-docs/docs/integrations/wallets/astar-safe.md

 ![17](img/17.png)

-## Receive and Send Other Assets
+## Send and Receive Other Assets

 ### Receive Other Assets

-Next up is to receive and send other assets to and from the Safe.
-In this part we will send DOT from one account to the Astar Safe.
+Next, we will send and receive some other assets from the Safe.
+In this example we will send some DOT to the Astar Safe.
 Open up MetaMask:

 1. Switch to the Assets tab and select DOT from the list.
 2. Click Send.
-3. Paste in the Safe's address
+3. Paste in the Safe's address.
 4. Enter amount of DOTs to send.
-Click Next
+Click Next.
 5. Review the transaction details and then click Confirm to send the transaction.

 ![19](img/19.png)

-If you navigate back to the Safe, in the list of **Assets** you should now see **DOT** and a balance of 1 DOT.
-It could take a few minutes for **DOT** to appear, but there is nothing for you to do to add the asset, it will appear on it's own.
+If you navigate back to the Safe, in the list of **Assets** you should now see **DOT**, and a balance of 1 DOT.
+It could take a few minutes for the **DOT** to appear, but will do so on it's own.

 ### Send Other Assets

-Now that you have loaded your Safe with DOTs, you can send some from the Safe to another account.
+Now that you have loaded your Safe with DOT, you can send some from the Safe to another account.
 You can use the same workflow as [sending and confirming native assets](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/wallets/astar-safe-gnosis-safe#send-tokens).

 ## Smart contract interaction